TRICARE Prime Enrollment

 Scenario 1: You live within 30 minutes of a military hospital or clinic.

-If there isn’t an available military PCM, you will have a civilian network PCM.
+- If there isn’t an available military PCM, you’ll have a civilian network PCM.

 Scenario 2: You live more than 30 minutes from a military hospital or clinic.

-If there isn’t an available military PCM, you will have a civilian network PCM.
+- If there isn’t an available military PCM, you’ll have a civilian network PCM.

 Scenario 3: You live more than 30 minutes from a military hospital or clinic, but within 100 miles of a network PCM.

-You can select a network PCM within your Prime Service Area.
+- You can choose a network PCM within your Prime Service Area.

-You may choose to have a PCM at the military hospital.
-If one is available, DoD applies a waiver automatically unless you take action.
-For information on the drive time standards visit the TRICARE Access to Care Standards page.
+- You may choose to have a PCM at the military hospital.
+If one is available, DOD applies a waiver automatically unless you take action.
+Learn about drive time standards.

 Scenario 4: You live more than 100 miles from a military hospital or clinic.